-Many laws are complex, and subject to various interpretations and frequent change which can result in a great deal of confusion.
-Lawyers are trained to explain and interpret the law for you, to provide legal assistance and to be aware of all court procedures, filing requirements, deadlines and other details which a non-lawyer could easily overlook.
-This role is important, since judges and court personnel are not generally allowed to give you any legal advice as your case proceeds or to relax rules and requirements for you because you are not a lawyer.
+Many laws are complex and subject to various interpretations and frequent changes, which can result in a great deal of confusion.
+Lawyers are trained to explain and interpret the law for you, provide legal assistance and be aware of all court procedures, filing requirements, deadlines and other details a nonlawyer could easily overlook.
+This role is important since judges and court personnel are not generally allowed to give you any legal advice as your case proceeds or relax rules and requirements for you because you are not a lawyer.

 It is advisable that you select an attorney with whom you feel comfortable.
 These preferences may guide you in selecting someone with whom you feel most comfortable.

-It is important that you trust the lawyer you hire -- and that you believe he or she will do the best job possible in protecting your legal rights.
+It is important that you trust the lawyer you hire and believe they will do the best job possible in protecting your legal rights.
 But keep in mind that most lawsuits and other legal work are not “sure things.”
 You should be cautious of an attorney who guarantees results.
 No lawyer can be expected to win every case, and sometimes the best legal advice may not be exactly what you want to hear.

 Asking questions and checking different sources can help you in locating and choosing a lawyer.
 Among the sources to use in finding a lawyer are: